Vulnerability Mitigation Strategies & VEX Rules

 Discovering vulnerabilities is only the first step—the critical question is how to respond.
 Not every vulnerability requires immediate patching, and understanding your response options enables efficient resource allocation while maintaining security posture.
-DevGuard supports four distinct mitigation strategies based on the VEX standard1.
+DevGuard supports four distinct mitigation strategies based on the VEX standard1 and provides VEX Rules to automate these strategies at scale.

 The Four Mitigation Strategies